Suziwan/Bootswatch_Darkly_UI/README.md

 # Bootswatch Darkly
-Project of Week 8 Day 2 of Fullstack THP: Add a UI theme Bootswatch theme Darkly added (file "bootstrap.min.css")
+Project of Week 8 Day 2 of Fullstack THP: Add a UI theme to Eventbrite-like project
+Bootswatch theme Darkly added to boostrap (file "bootstrap.min.css").

 ## HTML files
 Open "index.html" to see an overview of the Bootswatch theme Darkly elements chosen.